 Legislature needs to act to help small businesses

-Wisconsin needs its legislature to stop sitting on their hands, and instead be the voice of the people and advocates for Main Streets, and communities ravaged by the economic side effects of battling the pandemic.
+Wisconsin needs its legislature to stop sitting on their hands and instead be the voice of the people and advocates for Main Streets and communities being ravaged by the economic side effects of battling the pandemic.

 It is time for the legislature to go to work.